-As important the liver is, many developed imaging modalities such as computerized tomography (CT), magnetic resonance imaging (MRI), positron emitting tomography (PET-CT), and ultrasound (US) are used for liver’s morphological and volumetric analysis and diagnosis of associated diseases \cite{Campadelli2009,Gotra2017}.
-These modalities are deemed to be useful especially of their capability of giving surgeons insights of the current state of organs non-invasively.
-With the existence of such modalities, computer-aided detection (CAD) systems become significantly important.
-Furthermore, CT, MRI and PET can generate 2-dimensional (2D) slices of the human body, which can be combined to generate 3D holistic organ volumes for surgeons to analyze.
-Thus, bearing more advantages than the US modality, especially in their ability to provide clearer and more informative image slices.
+As important as the liver is, many developed imaging modalities such as computerized tomography (CT), magnetic resonance imaging (MRI), positron-emitting computerized tomography (PET-CT), and ultrasound (US) are used for the liver’s morphological and volumetric analysis and diagnosis of associated diseases \cite{Campadelli2009,Gotra2017}.
+These modalities are deemed to be useful, especially for their capability of giving surgeons insights into the current state of organs non-invasively.
+With the existence of such modalities, computer-aided detection (CAD) systems have become significantly important.
+Furthermore, CT, MRI, and PET can generate 2-dimensional (2D) slices of the human body, which can be combined to generate 3D holistic organ volumes for surgeons to analyze.
+Thus, they bear more advantages than the US modality, especially in providing clearer and more informative image slices.
 Moreover, thanks to CT scans’ higher signal-to-noise ratio (SNR) and better spatial resolution, they produce more accurate anatomical information about the visualized structures, and this imaging technique is preferred by diagnosticians \cite{Campadelli2009}.
-Moreover, relative to MRI, CT scans have shorter acquisition time \cite{Gotra2017}.
+Moreover, relative to MRI, CT scans have a shorter acquisition time \cite{Gotra2017}.
 In contrast, the patient is more exposed to radiation in modalities like CT.
-Additionally, chances of developing fatal cancers from CT scans are 1 in 2,000 which is fairly small, however, with the increased number of scans, the chances become higher \cite{Chang2018}.
+Additionally, the chances of developing fatal cancers from CT scans are 1 in 2,000, which is fairly small; however, with the increased number of scans, the chances become higher \cite{Chang2018}.